DavidEGrayson/ahrs-visualizer/README.md

   - Fixed the "DSO missing from command line" linker error (thanks pskora).
   - Added a warning if `/dev/vchiq` cannot be opened, because the error message from `bcm_host_init` is not helpful.
+  - Changed the default installation prefix from /usr to /usr/local.
 - 1.0.1 (2014-07-09): Added an extra include directory to the Makefile (thanks Shantanu Bhadoria).
 - 1.0.0 (2012-11-10): Initial release.